asu-kim/personal-llm-kg/README.md

 ### Model Dependencies
 - **Embedding Model**: `sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2` [Hugging Face repository](https://huggingface.co/sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2)
 - **Pre-trained Models**:  [meta-llama/Llama-2-7b-chat-hf](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf)  [meta-llama/Llama-2-13b-chat-hf](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf)  [meta-llama/Llama-2-70b-chat-hf](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf) \
-**Note:** access and use the pre-trained models, authentication keys must be obtained from the [Hugging Face repository](https://huggingface.co/settings/tokens).
+**Note:** Please access and use the pre-trained models, authentication keys must be obtained from the [Hugging Face repository](https://huggingface.co/settings/tokens).
 Ensure you have a valid API token and configure authentication.

 Make sure the environment is properly configured to use CUDA for optimal GPU acceleration.

-# Files in the repository
+# Files and directories in this repository
 - **`data/`** - Contains the dataset, which is available as an open-source resource at [conversation-calendar](https://huggingface.co/datasets/asu-kim/conversation-calendar).
 - **`scripts/`** - This directory contains the necessary files to run and obtain evaluation results.